aeternity/protocol/channels/VSC.md

 The general assumption is if the protocol is clean and easy to use, this would provide incentive for participants to follow it.
-Cheating would be meaningless as it would yeld no benefit for the cheating party.
+Cheating would be meaningless as it would yield no benefit for the cheating party.
 That is a strong argument in favour of aeternity's State Channels as disputes are on a protocol level and they act in a predefined and predictable manner.
 You can read more about them [here](https://github.com/aeternity/protocol/blob/master/channels/ON-CHAIN.md#disputing-updates).